-- Turn everything off…camera, speedlights and Pocket Wizards.
+- 1Turn everything off.
+Camera, speedlights and Pocket Wizards.

 - 2Place Mini TT1 on camera, switch on TT1 and then turn on camera.

 - 3Place speedlight(s) on Flex TT5(s), switch on Flex's and then speedlights.

-- 4Press the Test/Learn button on the Mini TT1 a few times and you should see the speedlights flash on low power, this means they are "talking" and all is well.
+- 4Press the Test/Learn button on the Mini TT1 a few times.
+You should see the speedlights flash on low power.
+This means they are "talking" and all is well.

 - 5Take a test shot to be sure and you are good to go.

 Now, to take the images, this is where your own preferences and techniques come into play.
-I like to add a bit of lighting behind my subject (if it is a person) so I simply place the unit (Flex TT5 + speedlight) on a stand at 45 degrees behind the subject opposite to where the sun is hitting them.
+I like to add a bit of lighting behind my subject (if it is a person).
+So, I simply place the unit (Flex TT5 + speedlight) on a stand at 45 degrees behind the subject opposite to where the sun is hitting them.
 I place a second unit to fill any shadows cause by the sun.